 How to Find Connections?

 Hopefully, you are constantly growing your LinkedIn network with purpose.
 In other words, you are connecting with people you know.
-Just in case you need some reminders, here are a couple of posts for you to check out:
+Just in case you need some reminders, read this post:

 But what if you do research on LinkedIn and can’t find any first or second level connections?